libertyswede/NxtTipBot/README.md

 [.NET Core](https://www.microsoft.com/net/core/platform) is an open source development platform from Microsoft.

 # Features
-* Make public tips in slack channels with NXT or MS Currencies
+* Make public tips in slack channels with NXT, MS Currencies or Assets
 * See your own balance/deposit/withdraw in direct messages with the bot
 * Help command